spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

   print("Observation Parameters are {}".format(params))

-Show the Result
+Showing the Result
 ---------------

-We use pyplot to plot the resulting simulated image.
+We use ``matplotlib`` to plot the resulting simulated image.

 .. code-block:: python